Frequently Asked Questions

 Under what conditions is research exempt from IRB review?

 Survey research is exempt if it is anonymous, does not involve protected populations, and does not deal with sensitive topics.
 Research conducted in established or commonly accepted educational settings, involving normal educational practices is also exempt.
-See Section 7, Exemptions of the Guidelines for more information.
+Follow this decision tree for more information regarding exempt research.

 How long does it take to get approval?